neondatabase/website/content/docs/guides/branch-refresh.md

 ## Move the compute endpoint from your current branch to the new branch

 The [Update endpoint](https://api-docs.neon.tech/reference/updateprojectendpoint) API request shown below moves the compute endpoint from your current branch to the new branch.
-Required parameters are the `project_id` and `endpoint_id` of your current branch, and the `branch_id` of your new branch.
+The required parameters are the `project_id` and `endpoint_id` of your current branch, and the `branch_id` of your new branch.
 You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual API key.

 <CodeBlock shouldWrap>